-The prolonged symptoms of marijuana addiction require professional treatment and a lot of time and patience to overcome.
+Marijuana addiction statistics from 2018 show a growing population of recreational users.
+For some, the prolonged symptoms of heavy marijuana use lead to requiring professional treatment and a lot of time and patience to overcome.1

 Are You Ready to Reach Out?

 Alternative to Meds has been a substance withdrawal help authority for over 17 years.
 You can review our published evidence regarding our success.
 Some persons suffer the harshest and most extreme symptoms from marijuana addiction that are puzzling for traditional rehabs to successfully treat.
 At Alternative to Meds Center, we actually specialize in these symptoms.
 An approach that addresses biophysical, as well as emotional healing, has the best trajectory for success.
 Many of our 40+ licensed professional staff have overcome these challenges ourselves, providing our staff with the compassion and understanding that they in turn grant to our clients.